FoodMeUp/Symfony-Exam/README.md

 Features
 ----

+- You will download the file directly from the web and parse it programatically.
+Import will be made without phpmyadmin.
 - You provide a template with an input which acts like a search bar.
-Users will enter ingredient names in this search bar
+Users will enter ingredient names in this search bar.
 - You will return a list of possible matches against this search string (ingredient names from the CSV file)
-- When the user clicks a match, he gets the list of nutrients listed in the csv file.
+- When the user clicks a match, he gets the list of nutrients
+- Next step : the user is able to exclude responses where the ingredient contains a specific allergen.

 How to
 ----

-- You should import the CSV file in a MySQL format
+- You should import the CSV file in a MySQL format without phpmyadmin, programatically
+- You use code best practices : dry, formating, architecture, model
 - Requests are made through a REST API
 - JSON data is sent back
-- Do not spend much time on design before you made your best on the backend part

 Extra